 Upon receipt and approval of all final reports, the agency will close out your award.
 Any unused Federal funds shown on the final Federal Financial Report (usually in line 10.h) will be deobligated.
-We will also closeout a Federal award without final reports.
-See 16.4 and 16.5.
-In either case, after 210 days from the period of performance end date, funds will no longer be available.
+Closeout will also occur even if reports aren't received (see 16.4 and 16.5).
+In either case, after 150 days from the period of performance end date, funds will no longer be available.

-- 20.1 If you need to return NEA funds that you are not using, or you are not going to draw down all of the NEA award funds, follow the instructions in the How to Manage Your NEA Award Handbook. - 20.2 The closeout of a Federal award does not affect any of the following: - 20.2.a Our right to disallow costs and recover funds on the basis of a later audit or other review within the record retention period. - 20.2.b Your obligation to return any funds due as a result of later refunds, corrections, or other transactions including final indirect cost rate adjustments. - 20.2.c Audit requirements if you must have a Single or Program-Specific Audit (see below). - 20.2.d Records retention as required in 2 CFR 200.333.
+- 20.1 If you need to return NEA funds that you are not using, or you are not going to draw down all of the NEA award funds, follow the instructions in the How to Manage Your NEA Award & eGMS REACH Handbook. - 20.2 The closeout of a Federal award does not affect any of the following: - 20.2.a Our right to disallow costs and recover funds on the basis of a later audit or other review within the record retention period. - 20.2.b Your obligation to return any funds due as a result of later refunds, corrections, or other transactions including final indirect cost rate adjustments. - 20.2.c Audit requirements if you must have a Single or Program-Specific Audit (see below). - 20.2.d Records retention as required in 2 CFR 200.333.